 Filing a complaint with the Texas Department of Insurance should be a last resort and only if the adjuster who will not respond to a claim is from your insurance policy.
 The other guy’s insurance company, generally, has no duties to respond to you, and filing a complaint against the other guy’s carrier will not bear fruit with TDI.

 Frequently, the first time a car accident victim realizes that they probably need a lawyer, the damage has already been done to their claim.
+Which is usually after the insurance adjuster makes a settlement offer.
 The longer you go in the claims handling process without representation, the harder it will be to retain a top personal injury attorney in Houston.

 If you were hurt in a crash in Houston.
 For a no-obligation consultation, call the auto injury lawyers in Houston at Baumgartner Law Firm at (281) 587-1111.